supertypeai/.github/profile/README.md

 </p>

 ## Supertype
-You can also follow us on [Supertype's LinkedIn](https://www.linkedin.com/company/supertype-ai/).
+- You can also follow us on [Supertype's LinkedIn](https://www.linkedin.com/company/supertype-ai/) or on [Supertype's Facebook](https://www.facebook.com/supertypeai/).
+- We also write semi-regularly about our work on [our website's article section](https://supertype.ai/notes/).
+- If you're new to open source, join our Fellowship program!
+[Supertype Fellowship](https://fellowship.supertype.ai)